Chris-Duignan/BE-NC-games/README.md

 This endpoint will return an array of all comments associated with a specified review.

 :review_id must be entered as a digit/digits.

+## DELETE /api/comments/:comment_id

+This endpoint will delete a comment by the selected id.

+:comment_id must be entered as a digit/digits.